merumerutho/LOVJ/README.md

 ## TODOs
 - Evaluate and reintroduce the livecoding feature (currently not working)
-- Introduce Automations: Envelopes and LFOs.
-These shall be triggered by some specific configurable event (keyboard/timer function/OSC event) and might control any resource
-- Make current patch and other major functions controllable by resources->general variables
+- Make current patch, and other major functions, controllable by resources->general variables
 - Add external patch load, add configuration save etc.
 - A raymarching demo would be cool :)